icebob/moleculer-java-site/src/moleculer-web.md

 ## Aliases

-You can use alias names instead of action names.
+You can use Alias names instead of `Action` names.
 You can also specify the method.
 Otherwise it will handle every method types.
 Using named parameters in aliases is possible.
 Named parameters are defined by prefixing a colon to the parameter name (":name").